-Gilles Bransbourg studied Economics, Mathematics and Statistics in Paris at Lycée Louis-Le-Grand, École Polytechnique, Sciences Po and École Nationale de la Statistique et de l'Administration Économique from 1983 to 1990.
-He became a market economist, then specialized in derivatives and structured products, and held various executive positions in the banking sector while teaching Economics at Sciences Po.
-In 2005, Bransbourg decided to focus on his true lifelong passion for History (he had won the French nationwide Concours Général award in History at the age of 17 in 1982), by completing a PhD at the École des Hautes Études en Sciences Sociales in Paris with Jean-Michel Carrié in 2010, Fiscalité et enjeux de pouvoir dans le monde romain.
+Gilles Bransbourg won the French nationwide Concours Général award in History at the age of 17 in 1982 and then studied Economics, Mathematics and Statistics in Paris at Lycée Louis-Le-Grand, École Polytechnique, Sciences Po and École Nationale de la Statistique et de l'Administration Économique from 1983 to 1990.
+He became a market economist, specialized in financial derivatives, and held executive positions in the banking sector until running his own financial advisory company since 2005.
+By 2010, Bransbourg had completed a PhD in History at École des Hautes Études en Sciences Sociales.